-As part of the motor insurance industry, MIB Group recognises that it has a responsibility to take a robust approach to the possibilities of slavery and human trafficking.
+As a company, MIB Group recognises that it has a responsibility to take a robust approach to the possibilities of slavery and human trafficking.

 Given the nature of our operations, we believe that the main risks relating to modern slavery are to be found in our supply chain.
 We therefore rank and assess our risk by rigorously reviewing the subcontracting activities that our suppliers - both in the UK and outside - may undertake themselves.